AInora

 Book a 20-minute scoping call at ainora.lt/contact (EN) or ainora.lt/lt/kontaktai (LT).

 Mental health practices face a specific constellation of phone workflows that generic receptionist tools were never designed for.
-New client intake is long: a single call can take 15 to 25 minutes covering presenting concern, insurance, sliding scale, preferred modality, therapist match, and telehealth setup.
+New client intake is long: a single call covers presenting concern, insurance, sliding scale, preferred modality, therapist match, and telehealth setup, and the diagnostic evaluation behind it (CPT 90791) is an integrated biopsychosocial assessment, not a quick form.
 Insurance verification is heavier than in most verticals because behavioral health carve-outs, EAP plans, Medicaid, and parity requirements interact in ways that even experienced front-desk staff get wrong.
-After-hours volume is significant because callers often reach out when symptoms peak in the evening, and a missed call often means a prospective client goes to the next provider on their in-network list.
-No-show rates in behavioral health typically run higher than in general medical practice, which directly shrinks clinician revenue since empty slots are rarely backfilled same-day.
+After-hours volume is significant: roughly 30% of patient telephone calls land outside office hours, on nights and weekends (NIH PMC), and a missed call often means a prospective client goes to the next provider on their in-network list.
+No-show rates in behavioral health run higher than in general medical practice: a Journal of General Internal Medicine pragmatic trial found missed-appointment rates of 18.0 to 21.9% in mental health clinics versus 10.5 to 12.1% in primary care (PubMed, 2023).
+Empty slots are rarely backfilled same-day, so each no-show shrinks clinician revenue directly.

 This guide compares 15 platforms therapy practices currently evaluate.
 Some are full electronic health records (EHRs).
 Some are insurance networks.
 Some are AI voice platforms.
 Some are human answering services.
 We include each because every one of them is part of the buying conversation a practice owner actually has.